Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 Every index expression will be evaluated as a sequence of elementary tensor operations, i.e. permuted additions, partial traces and contractions, which are implemented for strided arrays as discussed in [Package features](@ref).
-In particular, these implementations rely on [Strided.jl](https://github.com/Jutho/Strided.jl), and we refer to this package for a full specification of which arrays are supported.
+In particular, optimised implementations rely on [Strided.jl](https://github.com/Jutho/Strided.jl), and we refer to this package for a full specification of which arrays are supported.
 As a rule of thumb, this primarily includes `Array`s from Julia base, as well as `view`s thereof if sliced with a combination